telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/visual-studio-problems.md

 ## Visual Studio Crashes

-When Visual Studio crashes while working with Telerik Reporting, the way to determine what has caused the problem is described in the following steps:
+When Visual Studio crashes while working with Telerik Reporting, for example, when opening a Report in the [Visual Studio Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%}).
+The way to determine what has caused the problem is described in the following steps:

 * Upgrade to the latest version of the product in case the reason for the crash has been fixed.
-* Try the reproduce the crash on another machine to exclude machine specific problems e.g., corrupted Telerik Reporting installation.
+* Try the reproduce the crash on another machine to exclude machine-specific problems e.g., corrupted Telerik Reporting installation.
 * Provide us with a log file containing detailed information about the Visual Studio crash.
-To create the log file, turn on tracing for the Visual Studio IDE and perform the actions which caused the crash.
+To create the log file, turn on tracing for the Visual Studio IDE and perform the actions that caused the crash.
 Below is the XML you need to add to the `devenv.exe.config` file to enable tracing:

 	````XML
 <?xml version ="1.0"?>